Mumbai: Air

-The proposed Navi Mumbai International airport to be built in the Kopra-Panvel area has been sanctioned by the Indian Government and will help relieve the increasing traffic burden on the existing airport.
+The Navi Mumbai International airport, being built in the Kopra-Panvel area, will help relieve the increasing traffic burden on the existing airport.

+The Navi Mumbai International Airport was inaugurated on 8 October 2025 by Prime Minister Narendra Modi, although flights have not begun immediately.
+Following testing, the service is aimed to commence operations by the end of the year.

 The Juhu Aerodrome was India's first airport, and now hosts the Bombay Flying Club and a heliport operated by state-owned Pawan Hans.

 Sea

 Mumbai is served by two major ports, Mumbai Port Trust and Jawaharlal Nehru Port Trust, which lies just across the creek in Navi Mumbai.
 Mumbai Port has one of the best natural harbours in the world, and has extensive wet and dry dock accommodation facilities.
 Jawaharlal Nehru Port, commissioned on 26 May 1989, is the busiest and most modern major port in India.
 It handles 55–60% of the country's total containerised cargo.
 Ferries from Ferry Wharf in Mazagaon allow access to islands near the city.

 The city is also the headquarters of the Western Naval Command, and also an important base for the Indian Navy.